See photos (3)

 Religious heritage, Listed or registered (CNMHS) in Laizy

-• The site of Laizy occupies the location of a Gallo-Roman villa owned by the bishop of Autun as early as the 6th century and given to the cathedral at the beginning of the 7th century.
-According to legend, the church was built on the spot where Saint Julien de Brioude, accompanied by Saint Léger, threw his hammer.
+• The site of Laizy is on the site of a Gallo-Roman villa owned by the bishop of Autun as early as the 6th century and donated to the cathedral in the early 7th century.
+Legend has it that the church was built on the spot where Saint Julien de Brioude, accompanied by Saint Léger, threw down his hammer.
 A first church existed in the 10th century.
-The church depended on the chapter of Autun cathedral, of which it is contemporary, since the 1120's.
-It is possible that the church was...
+The church depended on the chapter of Autun cathedral, of which it is a contemporary, since the 1120's.
+It is possible that the church was also built...

-The site of Laizy occupies the location of a Gallo-Roman villa owned by the bishop of Autun as early as the 6th century and given to the cathedral at the beginning of the 7th century.
-According to legend, the church was built on the spot where Saint Julien de Brioude, accompanied by Saint Léger, threw his hammer.
+The site of Laizy is on the site of a Gallo-Roman villa owned by the bishop of Autun as early as the 6th century and donated to the cathedral in the early 7th century.
+Legend has it that the church was built on the spot where Saint Julien de Brioude, accompanied by Saint Léger, threw down his hammer.
 A first church existed in the 10th century.
-The church depended on the chapter of Autun cathedral, of which it is contemporary, since the 1120's.
-It is possible that the church was also built under the impulse of bishop Etienne de Bagé.
-In the 15th or 16th century, a seigneurial chapel was added.
+The church depended on the chapter of Autun cathedral, of which it is a contemporary, since the 1120's.
+It is possible that the church was also built at the instigation of Bishop Etienne de Bagé.
+In the 15th or 16th century, a seigniorial chapel was added.
 A fire around 1640 caused the vaults of the nave to collapse.
 The church was remodelled in the 17th century and huge buttresses were added in 1687 to stabilise the building.
-The capitals were listed in 1950 and the church was restored in the late 20th century.
+The capitals were listed as Historic Monuments in 1950 and the church was restored at the end of the 20th century.

-The church dates from the second quarter of the 12th century, with the chancel estimated to have been started in the 1120s and the nave completed around 1140.
-The plan has a nave of three bays with aisles, a slightly projecting transept and a semi-circular apse preceded by a chancel bay.
-A Gothic chapel is attached to the south of the choir and a sacristy to the north.
+The church dates from the second quarter of the 12th century; it is estimated that the chancel was begun in the 1120s and that the nave was completed around 1140.
+The plan features a three-bay nave with aisles, a slightly projecting transept and a semi-circular apse preceded by a chancel bay.
+A Gothic chapel is added to the south of the choir and a sacristy to the north.
 The exterior has been completely altered and is hardly Romanesque in appearance.
-The bell tower, on the transept crossing, is open with simple bays.
-The large buttresses against the façade, the nave and the transept are from the 17th century.
-The façade and the portal are modern in appearance.
-Only the apse is typically Romanesque in its structure and its bays.
-Some modillions with simple volutes can be seen.
+The bell tower, on the transept crossing, is opened by simple bays.
+The large buttresses against the façade, nave and transept date from the 17th century.
+The façade and portal are modern in appearance.
+Only the apse is typically Romanesque in its construction and openings.
+There are a few modillions with simple volutes.

 The interior is still Romanesque.
 The nave has three bays with side aisles.
-The Romanesque vaults no longer exist, they have been replaced by flat ceilings.
-It can be assumed that the nave was originally vaulted with a broken barrel vault on double slats and that the aisles were covered with ribs.
+The Romanesque vaults no longer exist, having been replaced by flat ceilings.
+It can be assumed that the nave was originally vaulted with a broken barrel vault over double slats and that the aisles were covered with arches.
 The square pillars, flanked by pilasters with imposts and capitals, are still standing.
-They support the large semicircular arches marking the only floor above.
-The aisles, also with ceilings, have walls with bays and pilasters with undecorated capitals.
-The transept is supported by four cruciform pillars flanked by pilasters, of which those to the east are fluted.
-Double scrolled pointed arches support the cupola on trunks, which has been rebuilt.
-The transept vaults open onto the side aisles through pointed arches with transoms.
+They support the large semi-circular arches marking the only storey above ground level.
+The aisles, which also have ceilings, have walls with openings and pilasters with undecorated capitals.
+The transept rises on four cruciform pillars flanked by pilasters, the eastern ones of which are fluted.
+Double scrolled pointed arches support the cupola on trumpets, which has been rebuilt.
+The cross-vaults, with their pointed barrel vaults, open onto the aisles through pointed arches with transoms.
 The pink granite choir is the most ornate part of the church.
-The right-hand bay, also with a pointed barrel vault, has two arcades with fluted pilasters on the north side.
-The semi-circular apse has two bays and seven round arches on granite columns with capitals.
-The triumphal arch, with its broken profile, falls on two fluted pilasters with capitals.
-To the south is the seigniorial chapel of Saint Hubert, in Gothic style, with a pointed vault and the shrine of the saint.
+The right-hand bay, which also has a pointed barrel vault, has two arcatures with fluted pilasters on the north side.
+The semi-circular apse has two bays and seven semi-circular arches on granite columns with capitals.
+The triumphal arch, with its broken profile, rests on two fluted pilasters with capitals.
+To the south is the seigniorial chapel of Saint-Hubert, in Gothic style, with a pointed vault and the saint's shrine.

 Close